Chanspaw/Chanspaw/PAYMENT_SYSTEM_GUIDE.md

 ## Overview

-The Chanspaw platform now includes a comprehensive payment system that handles deposits, withdrawals, transaction management, and admin controls.
-This system is designed with security and scalability in mind, providing both user-facing and admin functionality.
+The Chanspaw platform includes a comprehensive, production-ready payment system that handles deposits, withdrawals, transaction management, and admin controls.
+This system is fully integrated with real backend endpoints, using secure and scalable architecture for both user-facing and admin functionality.

 ## 🏗️ Architecture